yu-jingtian/github_tutorial/README.md

 - Push the changes to the remote repository
 - Create a pull request to merge the changes into the main branch
 - Merge the changes into the main branch

+## Review what you have done

+On github, check out the commits

+## Make your own repository:

+Students get free github education, which includes the ability to have private repositories (and github copilot).

+Good things to do:
+- Add a README.md file
+- Decide on private/public
+- Add a .gitignore file, using the R settings
+- Add a license

 ## Resources: